docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 2. You should provide `fullchain.key` and `privkey.pem`
 3. Place the script in `./docker-data/dms/config/` (or `/tmp/docker-mailserver/` inside the container)
 4. Make the script executable (`chmod +x tomav-renew-certs.sh`)
-5. Run the script: `docker exec mail /tmp/docker-mailserver/tomav-renew-certs.sh`
+5. Run the script: `docker exec mailserver /tmp/docker-mailserver/tomav-renew-certs.sh`

 If an error occurs the script will inform you.
 If not you will see both postfix and dovecot restart.